debbiswal/Tech-BITE/Topics/Git/Art-3/submodule.md

 [Customer/.git/modules/TextFileLogger]$ ls
 branches  config  description  HEAD  hooks  index  info  logs  objects  packed-refs  refs
 ```
+We can see here that , there is a folder *TextFileLogger* .
+And it has all ncessary files & folders to represent the *TextFileLogger* repo.

 show output of git status , gif diff --cache , cat .gitmodule , cat .git/configure
 How to clone a repo , issues with submodules while cloning , commands to be used , recursive